About Dependent Objects

 Sometimes the object you would like to reference is not available in the list provided, as seen above.
 In this case, you may define the relationship in the field mappings, as seen below.

-You can watch dependent fields in action in our File Uploads & Salesforce Attachment video.
+You can watch dependent fields in action in our File Uploads & Salesforce Attachment video or in the video tutorial below.